ras52/bootstrap/stage-3/README.txt

 characters, and there must be no more than 256 of them; lines can be no more than 80 characters long.
 These limits exist because there is no heap allocation of memory, and fixed-sized arrays are declared on the stack.
-This stage adds dynamic memory mangement to the assembler with a standard malloc() and realloc() interface, and uses this to remove the 256 label limit.
+This stage takes the stage 2 assembler, translates it into assembly language (from hexadecimal), and adds dynamic memory mangement to the assembler with a standard malloc() and realloc() interface.
+This is used to remove the limit of 256 labels.

 The present malloc implementation is very inefficient because it punts all the work to the kernel with a mmap(MAP_ANON) syscall.
 This results